mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/classes/string-methods.md

 ### IsBlanks([String](https://docs.microsoft.com/en-us/dotnet/api/system.string))

-Tests a string to see if it is spaces.
+Test a string to see if it is spaces.

 ```cs
 IsBlanks(String arg);